 If you’re building a startup — especially if you’re seeking funding — focus may be a word you’re tired of hearing.
 True, it’s a word often spoken at entrepreneurs.
 But, like many clichés, there’s a strong foundational basis for it, even if it has been overused, stretched or lost over time.

-Michael Lazerow has started four companies — including Buddy Media — and has invested in 25+ others, and he lists the lack of focus as the #1 mistake that entrepreneurs make.
-It also ranks #1 on Kai Fu Lee’s list of top reasons why start-ups fail.
+Michael Lazerow has started four companies and has invested in 25+ others, and he lists the lack of focus as the #1 mistake that entrepreneurs make.

-Brian Balfour recently penned an awesome essay on Why Focus Wins.
+Brian Balfour penned an awesome essay a while back on Why Focus Wins.
 Brian unpacks the real meaning of focus, why it pays off, and illustrates how to avoid the illusion of focus.
 The entire piece is worth a close read and careful consideration.

-Brian details four elements of focus and five reasons focus wins:
+Brian detailed four elements of focus and five reasons focus wins: